Publishing a map service

 - Once you've fixed the errors and, optionally, any warnings and messages, click Publish .

-If data is copied to the ArcGIS Server machine when you publish the map service, the size of the data and your network bandwidth will impact the time it takes to publish.
+If the map service you are publishing will be copying data to the server, the size of the data and your network bandwidth will impact the time it takes to publish.

 Your map service is now running on the server and can be accessed by users and clients on your network.
 If your server administrator has allowed web access to the service, your service is also now available on the web.